Nonlocality without entanglement in exclusion of quantum states: Conclusion

 \section{Conclusion}

 In this work, we investigated the problem of exclusion of quantum states from the perspective of exclusion of states, with particular emphasis on the limitations imposed by LOCC protocols.
 We first analyzed the structure of LOCC antidistinguishability and identified sufficient conditions under which multipartite states can be locally antidistinguished.
 We demonstrated that, unlike state distinguishability, LOCC antidistinguishability of product states does not exhibit any asymmetry with respect to the initiating party.
-However, this symmetry breaks down in more general $x$-antidistinguishability tasks.
+However, this symmetry breaks down in $2$-antidistinguishability tasks.
 Our main results establish the existence of \emph{nonlocality without entanglement} in the context of state exclusion.
 We proved that three bipartite product states can be globally antidistinguishable while failing to be LOCC antidistinguishable, thereby identifying the minimal number of states required for this phenomenon.
 We further extended this property to the case of $2$-antidistinguishability, where global protocols outperform LOCC strategies.
 In addition, we presented examples exhibiting strong and genuine forms of nonlocality, including tripartite product states that remain globally antidistinguishable but are not LOCC antidistinguishable across any bipartition.

-These results highlight fundamental differences between distinguishability and antidistinguishability as operational tasks and reveal exclusion-based nonlocality as a distinct manifestation of quantum nonlocal behavior.
-Several open questions naturally arise from our work, including the characterization of optimal LOCC protocols for higher-order $x$-antidistinguishability, the role of shared entanglement or separable measurements in bridging the gap between global and LOCC strategies, and potential applications of exclusion-based nonlocality in quantum communication and cryptographic tasks.
-We hope that our results stimulate further exploration of quantum state exclusion as an operational resource.
+These results highlight fundamental differences between distinguishability and antidistinguishability as operational tasks and establish exclusion-based nonlocality as a distinct manifestation of quantum nonlocality.
+Our work also raises several interesting open questions.
+In particular, it remains to determine whether the results proved for one-way LOCC protocols, such as Theorem~\ref{th3}, Proposition~\ref{p1}, and Proposition~\ref{th7}, continue to hold for arbitrary multi-round LOCC protocols.
+More generally, a complete characterization of optimal LOCC protocols for higher-order $x$-antidistinguishability remains an important open problem.
+Other promising directions include understanding the role of shared entanglement and separable measurements in narrowing the gap between global and LOCC strategies, as well as exploring applications of exclusion-based nonlocality in quantum communication and cryptographic protocols.
+We hope that our findings motivate further investigation of quantum state exclusion as a fundamental operational resource.